2:1 Apple Device Program

-President Raimo and the AHN Board of Trustees have shown a deep commitment to 21st century learning by also providing the school with two instructional technology specialists whose sole job is to help teachers integrate technology into the classroom.
+To further the Academy's deep commitment to 21st century learning, the school has two instructional technology specialists whose sole job is to help teachers integrate technology into the classroom.
 Professional development often focuses on effective use of technology in the classroom, including professional learning communities that meet biweekly for the purpose of assessing and adjusting to what and how students are learning.

 2:1 Program FAQ

 - Where does my child get a MacBook and iPad to participate in the 2:1 program?

 - How much does the package cost?

 - iPad Case List

 - My child already has a MacBook.
 Can she just use that next year?

 - What if my child leaves the Academy before the MacBook is paid off?

 - What if my MacBook or iPad breaks?